riscv-collab/riscv-gnu-toolchain/README.md

 `git submodule add -b` or `git submodule set-branch`.

-However the only way to check which branch are using is to check `.gitmodules` file, here is the example for `riscv-gcc`, it using riscv-gcc-10.2.0 branch, so it will has a section named `riscv-gcc` and has a field `branch` is `riscv-gcc-10.2.0`.
+However the only way to check which branch are using is to check `.gitmodules` file, here is the example for `gcc`, it's using releases/gcc-12 branch, so it will has a section named `gcc` and has a field `branch` is `releases/gcc-12`.

 ```
-[submodule "riscv-gcc"]
+[submodule "gcc"]
-        path = riscv-gcc
+        path = gcc
-        url = ../riscv-gcc.git
+        url = ../gcc.git
-        branch = riscv-gcc-10.2.0
+        branch = releases/gcc-12
 ```

 #### Use Source Tree Other Than `riscv-gnu-toolchain`